 So, a customer may decide that the highest priority features from the product backlog, adding up to 100 story points, are most important.
 They then may consider additional features that add up to a further 30 story points.
 The team, therefore, will plan based on delivering 130 story points, with the minimum of a 100 being completed by the end of the scheduled completion date for the given fixed price contract.

 Some closing thoughts

 Agile can be a very difficult concept to fully grasp and adopt.
-This is no less true when managing sensitive topics such as price, scope and duration.
+This is no less true when managing sensitive topics such as price, scope, and duration.
 Unfortunately, I know first hand that demanding clients want all things fixed up front and are eager to blame the supplier when it all starts to unravel.
 Equally, I’m aware of vendors that dig their heels in, become unresponsive and fail to respond to customer needs.
-Taking an Agile path is fundamentally built on trust, good relationships and stellar communication.
-These must be values held by both parties in order to maintain a healthy project for the equal benefit, satisfaction and success for all involved.
-Keeping an open mind and constructive attitude to collaboration and negotiation is the best way to avoid relationships going sour.
+Taking an Agile path is fundamentally built on trust, good relationships, and stellar communication.
+These must be values held by both parties in order to maintain a healthy project for the equal benefit, satisfaction, and success for all involved.
+Keeping an open mind and constructive attitude toward collaboration and negotiation is the best way to avoid relationships going sour.

 I hope this has given you some insight into planning, estimating and defining a price for an Agile software project.
 All of the approaches and techniques above are designed to build trust in a team and to build confidence in customers’ minds on how long and how much it will take to build a software product.
 And ultimately, to build confidence in making a decision to proceed.

 Follow these guidelines and you’ll be sure to find a satisfactory route to bring your software product to life.